 It is impossible to tell whether you have a refrigerant leak without the expertise of an HVAC expert.
 The accumulation of ice on external pipes and a lack of cold air from vents are signs of a freeze.
 If you observe any of these problems, contact your HVAC professional right away.

 A leak necessitates the aid of a professional.
-Having a handyman come out to top off the R-22 refrigerant levels will not address the problem.
-Rather, your HVAC professional must locate and rectify the leak.
-You don’t want to waste R-22 or expose your family to contaminated indoor air.
+Having a handyman come out to top off the R-410 refrigerant levels will not address the problem.
+Rather, your HVAC professional at Legacy must locate and rectify the leak.
+You don’t want to waste R-410 or expose your family to contaminated indoor air.

 Work With the Experts

-Many HVAC companies provide after-hours emergency service to families who are experiencing problems with their air conditioning.
-Even if the condition is an emergency, contact your HVAC company right away to make an appointment.
+Legacy Heating and Cooling provides after-hours emergency service to those who are experiencing problems with their air conditioning.
+Contact us right away to make an appointment.
 Knowing when to expect relief can help you manage.

 When you get the chance to speak with an expert, inform them thoroughly.
 Give specifics, such as what you did to remedy the problem and any recent HVAC issues.
 If you provide this information ahead of time, your technician will be prepared.